salmanilm/qae-eht-m87-flares/README.md

 **Status/Changelog**:
 Week 1 - Data synthesis
   downloaded FITS file of M 87* from https://cdsarc.cds.unistra.fr/viz-bin/cat/J/A+A/681/A79#/browse
-    should be EHT observations taken on 2018 April 21
+    should be EHT observations taken on 2018 April 21 at band 3

 ## License